×

 • Fines and orders to complete community service and even probation (albeit non-reporting).

 Michigan courts don’t have the authority to suspend an out-of-state license, but they can suspend your right to drive in Michigan.
-Of course, a DUI conviction will be reported, meaning your home state may impose its own penalties.
+When that DUI conviction gets reported, your home state will almost certainly impose its own driver’s license penalties.
 If you ignore the charge or fail to comply with court orders, Michigan will issue a warrant for your arrest.

 Interstate Compacts and Out-of-State DUI Cases